AxleBlaze3/NewsMet_Metaphor_Dataset/README.md

 * custom_test_sets directory holds test set 1 and test set 2 as mentioned in the paper.

 * train_val_test_gold_plus directory consists of the standard splits.
 There is no overlap between the test set and other sets.
-Gold plus samples are indentified by the sample_type column.
+Gold plus samples are identified by the sample_type column.